araver82/MafiaBot/README.md

 # MafiaBot

 A Discord bot for coordinating a game of mafia without the need for a host!

-Join our public Mafia server if you want to try out the bot: http://discord.me/mafia
+**still under developement**

 ## Features
 * Fully scriptable linear-flow [role system](mafia.js#L1401-L1429) with [mixins](roles/mods) for super flexible yet simple role definitions.